Taiwan holds drills amid Pelosi visit concern, China tension | Law-Order

 - Country:

-Taiwan's capital staged air raid drills Monday and its military mobilised for routine defence exercises, coinciding with concerns over a forceful Chinese response to a possible visit to the island by US Speaker of the House Nancy Pelosi.
+Taiwan's capital staged air raid drills Monday and its military mobilized for routine defense exercises, coinciding with concerns over a forceful Chinese response to a possible visit to the island by US Speaker of the House Nancy Pelosi.

 While there was no direct link between China's renewed threats and Taiwan's defensive moves, they underscore the possibility of a renewed crisis in the Taiwan Strait, considered a potential hotspot for conflict that could envelop the entire region.

-Air raid sirens were sounded in the capital Taipei and the military was holding its annual multi-day Han Kuang drills, including joint air and sea exercises and the mobilisation of tanks and troops.
+Air raid sirens were sounded in the capital Taipei and the military was holding its annual multi-day Han Kuang drills, including joint air and sea exercises and the mobilization of tanks and troops.

-In Taipei, police directed randomly selected subway commuters to shelters when a siren went off shortly after lunchtime.
-Most departed after about 15 minutes.
+In Taipei, police directed people to shelters when a siren went off shortly after lunchtime.
+Streets emptied and shops closed.

-China's authoritarian ruling Communist Party considers democratic, self-ruling Taiwan its own territory, to be annexed by force if necessary, and regularly advertises that threat by staging military exercises and flying warplanes into Taiwan's air defence identification zone or across the centre line of the 180-km (100-mile) -wide Taiwan Strait.
+China's authoritarian ruling Communist Party considers democratic, self-ruling Taiwan its territory, to be annexed by force if necessary, and regularly advertises that threat by staging military exercises and flying warplanes into Taiwan's air defense identification zone or across the center line of the 180-km (100-mile) -wide Taiwan Strait.

 Beijing says those actions are aimed at deterring advocates of the island's formal independence and foreign allies — principally the US — from interfering, more than 70 years after the sides split amid civil war.
 Surveys routinely show that Taiwan's 23 million people reject China's assertions that the island is a Chinese province that has strayed and must be brought under Beijing's control.

-US law requires Washington provide Taiwan with the means to defend itself and treat all threats to the island as matters of "grave concern'', but remains ambiguous on whether it would commit forces in response to an attack from China.
+US law requires Washington to provide Taiwan with the means to defend itself and treat all threats to the island as matters of "grave concern,'' but remains ambiguous on whether it would commit forces in response to an attack from China.

-Though the sides lack formal diplomatic ties, the US is Taiwan's chief provider of outside defence assistance and political support, in a reflection of its desire to limit China's growing influence and maintain a robust American presence in the Western Pacific.
+Though the sides lack formal diplomatic ties, the US is Taiwan's chief provider of outside defense assistance and political support, which is a reflection of its desire to limit China's growing influence and maintain a robust American presence in the Western Pacific.

 During a visit to Indonesia on Sunday, US Gen Mark Milley, chairman of the Joint Chiefs of Staff, said the Chinese military has become significantly more aggressive and dangerous over the past five years.

+On Monday, Chinese Foreign Ministry spokesperson Zhao Lijian said Beijing had repeatedly expressed its "solemn position'' over a potential visit by Pelosi, who would be the highest-ranking US elected official to visit Taiwan since 1997.

-China's Foreign Ministry said Tuesday it will take "resolute and strong measures," but has not specified actions it would take in response to a visit to Taiwan by Pelosi, who would be the highest-ranking elected official to visit Taiwan since 1997.
-Speculation has centred on a new round of threatening military exercises or even an attempt to prevent Pelosi's plane from landing by declaring a no-fly zone over Taiwan.
+"We are fully prepared,'' Zhao told reporters at a daily briefing.
+"If the US is bent on going its way, China will take firm and strong measures to defend national sovereignty and territorial integrity.''
+China has not said what specific actions it would take, although speculation has centered on a new round of threatening military exercises or even an attempt to prevent Pelosi's plane from landing by declaring a no-fly zone over Taiwan.

 "If the US is determined to make (a visit) happen, they know China will take unprecedented tough measures and the US must make military preparations,'' said Shi Yinhong, an international relations expert at Beijing's Renmin University.

-"Expect huffing and puffing, maybe some fire-breathing, military posturing, and perhaps economic punishment of Taiwan,'' said Michael Mazza, a defence and China expert at the American Enterprise Institute.
+"Expect to huff and puffing, maybe some fire-breathing, military posturing, and perhaps economic punishment of Taiwan,'' said Michael Mazza, a defense and China expert at the American Enterprise Institute.

 The timing of a Pelosi visit, which could happen sometime in early August, is especially sensitive, hinging on multiple factors.
 Among them is the anniversary of the founding of the People's Liberation Army — the military branch of the ruling Communist Party — which falls on Aug 1, a date used to stoke nationalism and rally the troops.